Wisner, Nebraska: Louis Dinklage and Dinklage Co.

 Louis Dinklage was inducted into the Cattle Feeders Hall of Fame in 2013.
 Dinklage is considered one of the pioneers of commercial cattle feeding.
 He started his operation with only 25 to 30 head of cattle, but by 1923 had expanded to 400 head of cattle.
 He originally had a goal of 1,000 head of cattle, but by the late 1930s he fed roughly 3,000 to 4,000 head of cattle with a shovel and a team of horses.
 By the 1960s, Dinklage had 65,000 head of cattle, which made him the largest private cattle-feed operator in the United States.
 Louis Dinklage influenced and mentored many of Nebraska's top cattle feeders and was instrumental in founding Dinklage Feedyards.

 Herman Dinklage, Inc. and tornado devastation

-Wisner and surrounding areas were hit by the Tornado outbreak of June 16–18, 2014.
+Wisner and surrounding areas were hit by the 2014 Pilger, Nebraska, tornado family.
 Herman Dinklage, Inc., a farming company owned and operated by Jeff and David Dinklage, was completely leveled to the ground.
 Jeff Dinklage, a 4th generation farmer, and his family had operated the farm on this land for almost a century.
 The Dinklage barn, farm equipment, including a planter, combine, and bailer, and home were destroyed as well as nearly 300 cattle killed.